"May our Lord Jesus Christ Himself and God our Father, who loved us and by His grace gave us eternal encouragement

 Have you ever been asked this question?
 What was your answer?

-We address this issue on our FocusHelps website at FocusHelps.ca.
-You can read the article here.
+We address this issue in our article on Focushelps.ca.
 Do you agree or disagree?
-Send us your thoughts at firstname.lastname@example.org.
+Email us your thoughts.

-Our monthly e-newsletter, Focus on Pastors, is filled with encouraging articles and resources that are practical and relevant to the needs and ministry of Canadian pastors.
-It is a collaboration between Focus on the Family Canada's Church Relations, Clergy Care Network and Kerith Creek (Kerithcreek.com).
+Our monthly e-newsletter, Focus on Pastors, is filled with encouraging articles and resources relevant to Canadian pastors.
+Sign up below!